FHU/2023-os-memes/_posts/2023-04-03-horseghc-condition_vars_and_semaphores-meme.md

 ---
-title:
+title: Wake Up
-author:
+author: gavin
-image:
+image: wake.jpg
-chapter:
+chapter: 31
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+Threads will rest on this condition variable when the state of execution is not what is desired until the required conditions are met then is can continue.